Silk Stocking District

 605 East St S

 c.
-1890; 1 story, frame, pyramidal roof.
+1890; 1 story, frame, pyramidal roof

 This house was built by Samuel Borders Wilson, a banker with the Talladega National Bank, in 1890.
 The house is Victorian in style with Caribbean influences.
-Dormer windows in the paramidal roof are a recent addition.
+Dormer windows in the pyramidal roof are a recent addition.

 35